 “Remus of course," Mary said to me, grinning.
 "Do you think Dumbledore would have really picked one of the other three?
 Potter and Black play too many pranks and spend half their life in detention.
 If Pettigrew was made a prefect, the first years would run wild!”

 Mary was our resident Scot.
-Technically she was half-Italian thanks to her mum, but Mary considered herself Scottish and was very proud of it.
-She didn't sound Italian at all, and the only way you could tell, was due to her colouring.
-Then again, she did live in Norwich, so she didn’t sound that Scottish either.
+Technically, she was half-Italian thanks to her mum, but Mary considered herself Scottish and was very proud of it.
+Though for some strange reason, she wasn't all that keen on haggis.

 “I thought we agreed you couldn’t tease me about it too much?”
-Maia asked, with a pleading look upon her face.
+Maia asked, pleading with her.

-“You know Lily’s taste in guys is always a bit weird, she’s friends with Snape, after all!
+“You know Lily’s taste in guys is always a bit weird, so I wouldn't think too much of it.
 How was your summer then, Mary?”
-I asked, as I knew she had been worried about being out of Hogwarts security, due to her being a half-blood.
+I asked, as I knew she had been worried about being out of Hogwarts' security, due to being a half-blood.